ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 3. Verify that the `PrefixSearchResult` provided in `proof` for each element of `removed` has a `result_type` of `inclusion`.
-4. For each element of `removed`, verify that, with the addition of the new log entry, the prefix tree leaf will have been published in at least one distinguished log entry before removal.
+4. For each element of `removed`, verify that, with the addition of the new log entry, the prefix tree leaf was published in at least one distinguished log entry before removal.
 5. With `proof` and the `PrefixLeaf` structures in `removed`, compute the root value of the previous log entry's prefix tree.
 Verify that this matches the